 5.6 – Any alleged manufacturing defect shall be notified by the Customer to the Company within five working days of the delivery of the Goods, or in the case of any defect which is not reasonably apparent upon inspection, within five working days of the date on which such defect should have come to the Customer’s attention, and in any event within the Warranty period applicable to the particular Goods.

-5.8 – The Company shall be afforded reasonable opportunity and facilities to investigate any claim made under this Condition 5 and the Customer shall, if so requested in writing by the Company, make available any Goods which are the subject of any claim, and any packing, securely packed for collection from the Customer’s premises for examination by the Company.
+5.8 – The Company shall be afforded reasonable opportunity and facilities to investigate any claim made under this Clause 5 and the Customer shall, if so requested in writing by the Company, make available any Goods which are the subject of any claim, and any packing, securely packed for collection from the Customer’s premises for examination by the Company.

 5.9 – Delivery of Goods is via the Company’s standard mainland delivery service and is tailboard (drop-ship) only to the Customer’s premises within the United Kingdom and Eire.
 In any other case, it is the responsibility of the Customer to advise the Company of its delivery requirements and reasonable additional costs of delivery may be charged by the Company.
-Deliveries or replacements of Goods direct to a third party at the Customer’s request will incur additional carriage charges.
+Deliveries or replacements of Goods direct to a third party at the Customer’s request shall incur additional carriage charges.

 5.10 – If the Customer is unable or fails to accept Goods for any reason, or if the Company is unable to deliver owing to inadequate delivery instructions being provided by the Customer, the Company may deliver the Goods ex-works and so notify the Customer (which shall constitute due delivery) and the Company may deliver an invoice for such Goods and further look to the Customer for all costs, charges and expenses incurred by the Company including but not limited to storage and handling expenses.

 6 - RISK, TITLE AND INSURANCE